TedHusted/awake/awake.md/awake.md

 Taedong: Unit 42 can produce more units.
 The bottleneck is managing displaced workers.

 Choi sits up.
 “Could we export JuJa machines to China under our existing agreements?
 Perhaps increasing our food imports in exchange?
-Then, we could offer more workers early retirement and modify the time table.”
+Then, we could offer more workers early retirement and change the time table.”

 Ri frowns.
 “The JuJa are a breakthrough for the homeland.
 The Chinese could reverse engineer the technology and make their own.”

 Taedong: We are already using bots to build bots.
 It would take some time to match our efficiency.

 Kang raises a fore finger off the table.
 “The software that drives the JuJa cannot be copied between devices.
-We clone it directly from a master copy that China doesn’t have.”
+We clone it from a master copy that China will not have.”

-Taedong: Perhaps you would like me to schedule a meeting with the esteemed Dr. Sun to discuss the feasibility of exporting JuJa machines?
+Taedong:  Shall I schedule a meeting for you with the esteemed Dr. Sun?
+Then you can discuss the feasibility of exporting JuJa machines?

 Ri nods.
 “Yes, please proceed, Taedong.”

 Taedong: “Esteemed officials, please check your inbox for the invitations.
 I found a free space on all four calendars.
 The venue will be the Unit 42 meeting room named Kangwon, like the city.”

 “Good. — Taedong, present the People’s Intelligence Briefing again with the updates.
-I want to see it with all of the the changes.
+I want to see it with the changes.
 The briefing must meet the expectations of our Supreme Leader.”

 ***